-Over the years from goalkeepers to goal-scorers, defenders to play makers, all manners of stars have pulled on the blue and white shirt.
-Although the number 10 shirt is special in the nation, those wearing number 9 has also granted as heroes.
+Over the years from goalkeepers to goal-scorers, defenders to playmakers, all manners of stars have pulled on the blue and white shirt.
+Although the number 10 shirt is special in the nation, those wearing number 9 have also granted as heroes.

 We are here discussing 5 greatest Argentine strikers in the world cup history.